angel-devicente/htcondor-iac/docs/index.md

 ### Similar jobs with one `Queue` command

-The example in the previous section [2.3.1](#HTCondor%20%2FHello%20World%21%2F) used the variable `$(Process)` to identify the different jobs in a single run.
+The example in the previous section [HTCondor Hello World!](#HTCondor%20%2FHello%20World%21%2F) used the variable `$(Process)` to identify the different jobs in a single run.
 Sometimes this is enough, but not always.
 Say you have 100 images to process and your executable takes the filename of the image as an argument.
 If you were going to use the